What is special with RonDB#

 This includes the following points:

-Main memory storage for predictable response time
+1. Main memory storage for predictable response time

-Durable by committing on multiple computers in memory (Network Durable)
+2. Durable by committing on multiple computers in memory (Network Durable)

-CPU cache optimised distributed hash algorithm
+3. CPU cache optimized distributed hash algorithm

-CPU cache optimised T-tree index (ordered index)
+4. CPU cache optimized T-tree index (ordered index)

-Application defined partitioning (primary key partitioning by default)
+5. Application-defined partitioning (primary key partitioning by default)

-Batched key lookup access
+6. Batched key lookup access

-Several levels of piggybacking in network protocols
+7. Several levels of piggybacking in network protocols

-Maintaining predictable response time while improving throughput
+8. Maintaining predictable response time while improving throughput

-Piggybacking happens in several levels, one level is that we pack many commit messages and some other messages together in special PACKED_SIGNAL messages.
+Piggybacking happens on several levels, one level is that we pack many commit messages and some other messages together in special PACKED_SIGNAL messages.
 The other is that we use one socket for communication between nodes.
 Given that our internal architecture uses an asynchronous programming model means that we automatically can batch a lot of messages together in one TCP/IP message.
-We execute a set of messages and collect the responses from these messages in internal buffers until we're done executing and only then do we send the messages.
-Finally we execute in many threads in parallel such that when sending we can collect messages from many threads.
+We execute a set of messages and collect the responses from these messages in internal buffers until we’re done executing and only then do we send the messages.
+Finally, we execute in many threads in parallel such that when sending we can collect messages from many threads.

-The telecom applications, financial applications and gaming applications have strict requirements on the time one is allowed to take before one responds to the set of queries in a transaction.
+Telecom applications, financial applications and gaming applications have strict requirements on the time one is allowed to take before one responds to the set of queries in a transaction.
 We have demanding users that require complex transactions with tens of interactions with hundreds of rows to complete within a few milliseconds in a system that is loaded to 90% of its capacity.

 This is an area where one would probably not expect to find an open source DBMS such as MySQL at the forefront.
 But in this application area RonDB comes out at the top.
 The vendors selecting NDB Cluster have often tough requirements, up to more than millions of transactions per second, Class 6 availability and at the same time providing 24x7 services and being available to work with users when they have issues.

 The data structures used in NDB have been engineered with a lot of thought on how to make them use CPU caches in the best possible manner.
-As a testament to this we have shown that the threads handling the indexes and the data have an IPC of 1.27 (IPC = Instruction Per Cycle).
+As a testament to this, we have shown that the threads handling the indexes and the data have an IPC of 1.27 (IPC = Instruction Per Cycle).
 Normal DBMS usually report an IPC of around 0.25.

 Base platform for data storage#